Skip to main content

 Privilege-preservation argument in client DDQDefensibleRequires explanation

-Vendor SOC 2 or DPA needed for the relationshipNo (no data shared)Yes
+Vendor SOC 2 or DPA needed for the relationshipNo (source code never shared)Yes

 Audit log of what the vendor scannedLocal, your retention policyVendor-side, retention varies